Do I have to sell my home to pay for care?

 How does the local authority work out the care home fees I should pay?

 The means test will look at your capital and income, such as your savings, property, investments, pensions and any benefits you’re eligible for (even if you’re not claiming them).
-Certain types of benefits, such as the mobility component of Disability Living Allowance or Personal Independence Payment, cannot be counted.
+Certain types of income and capital are ignored in the means test.
+For example, certain types of benefits, such as the mobility component of Disability Living Allowance or Personal Independence Payment, cannot be counted.

-If your capital is above £23,250 you’re likely to have to pay your care fees.
-If your capital is under £23,250 you might get some help from the local authority, but you may still need to pay some fees.
+If your capital is above £23,250 you’re likely to have to pay your care fees in full.
+If your capital is under £23,250 you might get some help from the local authority, but you may still need to pay a contribution to the fees.

 In some situations, your home won't be taken into account in the means test.
 There are a few circumstances where this applies:

-If you need temporary or shorter care only, your home won't be in the means test.
+If you need short-term or temporary care in a care home, your home won't be in the means test.

-If your care home is permanent, it won't be counted as it's still occupied by:
+If your care home is permanent, it won't be counted if it's still occupied by:

 - your partner or former partner, unless they are estranged from you